 In order to reduce or eliminate certain potential conflicts of interest, our independent directors approve all transactions between the Company and its affiliates.
-See "Certain Transactions with Related Persons" below for a discussion of the transactions considered and approved by our Independent Directors Committee since the beginning of 2015.
+See "Certain Transactions with Related Persons" below for a discussion of the transactions considered and approved by our Independent Directors Committee since the beginning of 2016.
 In general, our independent directors are authorized to retain their own legal and financial advisors at our expense and are empowered to act on any matter permitted under Maryland law.
-Any conflict-of-interest matters that cannot be delegated to a committee under Maryland law must be acted upon by both the full Board and our independent directors.
-The current members of the Independent Directors Committee are, Paul Danchik, J. Steven Roush and Suzanne Koenig.
-During the fiscal year ended December 31, 2015, the Independent Directors Committee met five times.
+Any conflict-of-interest matters that cannot be delegated to a committee under Maryland law must be acted upon by both our full Board and our independent directors.
+The current members of our Independent Directors Committee are J. Steven Roush and Suzanne Koenig.
+During the fiscal year ended December 31, 2016, our Independent Directors Committee met four times.